Takashiidobe/notes/src/programming-languages/c/-the-c-programming-language.md

 ---
-title: -the-c-programming-language
+title: The C Programming Language
 ---

-C Programming Language

-# the C Programming Language
+# The C Programming Language